petroemil/Rx.Book/Draft.md

 #### StartWith

 There are basically two ways to "use" Rx.
 One of them is when you are subscribing to a stream with a long runtime and just handle the events.
 It's similar kind of use case to traditional .NET events.
 You just subscribe and the stream might never terminate. <br/>
 In this case you might have a requirement to receive an event immediately after subscribing to the stream even if the source didn't *actually* produced an event.
-In this scenario you can use the `StartWith()` operator to proactively inject one or more elements to the beginning of the stream that the subscriber will definitely receive right after subscribtion.
+In this scenario you can use the `StartWith()` operator to proactively inject one or more elements to the beginning of the stream that the subscriber will definitely receive right after subscription.

 ```csharp
 var source = Observable